 In Sophomore organic chemistry there are lots of details that professors teach differently, but there will always be key fundamentals that everyone needs to know and understand.
 Some of these are always taught, but sometimes certain topics are skimmed over or skipped altogether.
-This is because your professor may think they are either too easy and you should just “get” how to do them, or on the other end of the spectrum your professor may be believe that the subject is too challenging and too many students wouldn’t understand regardless.

 - How to draw Lewis structures and how to effortlessly convert back and forth between Lewis notation and skeletal drawings.

 - Hybridization!
 What are the orbitals that make up a single, double and triple bond?
 How do p and s orbitals mix to give hybrid orbitals?
 How much s character is in an sp3, sp2 and sp hybrid orbital?
 How does this change kinetic reactivity, homolytic and heterolytic bond strength?

 - Resonance!
 The concept as well as many specific examples.
 You should be drawing resonance structures for virtually any molecule in your sleep by the end of Orgo 1.